Role of Quality Control in Ensuring Accurate Lab Results

 Quality Assurance vs Quality Control

 To meet stringent requirements from regulatory and inspection bodies, laboratories must ensure their results are verifiable and reproducible through a high level of quality assurance.
-Quality control helps to identify any mistakes in the testing process that could affect accuracy or increase random error of lab outcomes.
-Whereas QA is centered around preventing errors by means of continuous improvement processes plus sample tests for checking.
-QC focuses on rectifying flaws already present when analyzing laboratory experiments.
+Quality control helps to identify any mistakes in the testing process that could affect accuracy or increase random errors in lab outcomes.

 Key Components of Laboratory Quality Control